12 Stocks To Watch For February 14, 2018

 - Analysts expect Cisco Systems, Inc. (NASDAQ: CSCO) to post quarterly earnings at $0.59 per share on revenue of $11.81 billion after the closing bell.
 Cisco shares gained 0.22 percent to $41.32 in after-hours trading.

-- Fossil Group Inc (NASDAQ: FOSL) reporting stronger-than-expected results for its fourth quarter.
+- Fossil Group Inc (NASDAQ: FOSL) reported stronger-than-expected results for its fourth quarter.
 Fossil shares jumped 80.31 percent to $16.30 in the after-hours trading session.

 - Before the markets open, Owens & Minor, Inc. (NYSE: OMI) is estimated to report quarterly earnings at $0.51 per share on revenue of $2.45 billion.
 Owens & Minor shares declined 4.78 percent to close at $14.94 on Tuesday.